-Research regarding the effectiveness of CBD to treat chronic pain
+Research regarding the effectiveness of Gold Drops oil to treat chronic pain

 Before taking a deep dive into the results of several research papers, a basic comprehension of what CBD oil is and how it works provides a solid foundation.
 Armed with this information, we can start to build a complete picture of CBD’s scope of potential.